junh1024/junh1024-Documents/Music/Atmos Music Collection.md

 ## Atmos & Surround Download

 If you have a (Atmos) AVR or 5.1 speakers on your PC, you want this.
+Mac users may need to [use mpv](https://github.com/jnozsc/mpv-nightly-build/releases) or VLC.

 1. https://app.box.com/s/hkyvh0o1ar4casji92yhll8l7235du59
 2. Reserved